Post

 Thilo Maier •

-Before recording a screencast, you have to choose the target platform.
-YouTube is a great way to get started since it serves videos at zero bandwidth cost.
-Each platform has its preferred aspect ratio and resolution for video uploads.
-YouTube's default aspect ratio is 16:9, i.e., the pixel ratio of width to height in your final video should be 16:9.
+Before recording a screencast, choose the target platform.
+YouTube is a great way to get started because it serves videos at zero bandwidth cost.
+Each platform has a preferred aspect ratio and resolution for video uploads.
+YouTube’s default aspect ratio is 16:9.
+The pixel ratio of width to height in your final video should be 16:9.
 The following table shows recommended resolutions for YouTube:

 NameAlternate nameResolution